bennettswallaby/Hotel-Admin-APP./README.md

-# Admin Panel of Hotel Management System
+# Admin Page for Hotel Management System

 This is the project assignemnt to be submitted for Scaler SDE profile by Divyansh Palia